 Typical Uses and Shot Situations

-Long irons are best suited for skilled golfers who require precision on long shots.
-They're often used for tee shots on tight par-4s, long par-3s, and long fairway shots that demand control.
+Long irons reward skilled ball-strikers.
+Use them for tee shots on tight par-4s, long par-3s, and fairway shots where you need to control trajectory.

 Mid Irons (5-Iron, 6-Iron, 7-Iron)